Refrigerator Pickles

 - Green Pepper and Onion Pickles: Add 1 seeded chopped green pepper and 1 peeled and sliced onion to the basic dill recipe.
 (This is my family’s favorite).

-- Pickled Veggies: Add 1 onion sliced, 5 cloves of garlic sliced, 1 cup of cauliflower, and 1/2 cup of carrots to the basic dill recipe.
+- Pickled Veggies: Add 1 sliced onion, 5 cloves of garlic sliced, 1 cup of cauliflower, and 1/2 cup of carrots to the basic dill recipe.
 (Only use 6 cups of cucumbers).

 - Bread and Butter (Sweet Pickles): Increase the sugar to 3/4 cup and reduce the salt to 1 tsp.
 Omit the dill and add 1 tsp of mustard seeds.
 (You can also add a sliced onion to this version if you would like).